Stochastic Batch Acquisition: A Simple Baseline for Deep Active Learning: Background Problem Setting

+Two commonly used acquisition scoring functions are Bayesian Active Learning by Disagreement (BALD) \citep{houlsby_bayesian_2011} and predictive entropy \citep{gal2017deep}:

-\textbf{BALD.} One popular example of a scoring function is \emph{BALD} \citep{houlsby_bayesian_2011} which uses a Bayesian model and computes the expected information gain between the predictive distribution and parameter distribution, $\W \given \Dtrain$.
+\textbf{BALD.} \emph{Bayesian Active Learning by Disagreement} \citep{houlsby_bayesian_2011} computes the expected information gain between the predictive distribution and the parameter distribution $\pof{\w \given \Dtrain}$ for a Bayesian model.
 For each candidate pool index, $i$, with mutual information, $\opMI$, and entropy, $\opEntropy$, the score is

-\textbf{Entropy.} Another common scoring function is the \emph{(predictive) entropy} \citep{gal2017deep}.
-It does not require Bayesian models, unlike BALD, but performs worse for data with high observation noise.
+\textbf{Entropy.} The \emph{(predictive) entropy} \citep{gal2017deep} does not require Bayesian models, unlike BALD, and performs worse for data with high observation noise \citet{mukhoti2021deep}.
 It is identical to the first term of the BALD score